 Serotonin joins to specific receptors on cell membranes in order to do its job.
 Sumatriptan binds to these receptors.
 Once it's attached to the receptors, sumatriptan is thought to have several effects.
 It may block inflammation in the meninges, constrict the meningeal blood vessels, inhibit pain impulses in the brain stem, and/or block the creation of pain sensation in the brain.
 Sumatriptan has also been found to lower the CGRP level in migraine patients.

 Other Treatments That May Help

 Many people with a migraine headache need to lie motionless in a dark, quiet room to allow their headache to subside.
 Cooling pads or ice packs on the forehead reduce pain for some people.
 In addition, most people need to take some form of medication to treat their headache.

 Non-prescription painkillers, anti-inflammatory medications, or anti-nausea medications are sometimes helpful.
 These are what I use when I experience a migraine.
 If over-the-counter remedies don't relieve the pain, a doctor may prescribe a triptan or another medication.
 Botox injections help some patients, although repeated injections over time may be needed to provide benefits.
 At the moment, my sister finds them helpful.
 Sumatriptan used to help her, but it doesn't do this any more.
 If someone chooses to try Botox injections, it's essential that they are administered by a specialist doctor.

-It may take some time to find an effective medication or treatment regime for a person's individual situation.
-This reflects the fact that we don't yet understand the generation of migraines and that different mechanisms may operate in different people.
+It may take some time to find an effective treatment or prevention regime for a person's individual situation.
+This reflects the fact that we don't completely understand the generation of migraines and that different mechanisms may operate in different people.

 The Future for Migraine Sufferers